Google Pixel 4A and 4A XL rumors: These are the most compelling ones so far

 Google usually unveils its latest mobile OS in May, during its annual developers conference known as Google I/O .
 Due to COVID-19 concerns, however, the in-person event was canceled this year.
 Instead, the company will take the wraps off the beta version of Android 11 via an online event on June 3.
 Google could use the same event to announce the Pixel 4A, like it did last year for the Pixel 3A and Google I/O 2019 (more on this possible launch date below).
 Optimistically, the Pixel 4A could run the finalized version of Android 11 right out of the box.
 However, the timeline may be too short.
 What may happen instead is that the Pixel 4A runs Android 10 by the time it gets into users hand, but will be updated to Android 11 later on.
 This would make sense since last year, the Pixel 3A ran Android 9, which was publicly released in 2018, despite the third beta version of Android 10 being announced the same day as the Pixel 3A at I/O.

 With the launch of the Pixel 3A being the only reference to go on, it's difficult to pinpoint an exact launch date for the Pixel 4A.
-If Google keeps to the same month at the very least, we can estimate that the Pixel 4A will be announced some time in May.
-One report from German site Caschys Blog, went a step further and said that the phone will launch on May 22 in Europe via mobile carrier Vodafone.
+If Google keeps to the same month at the very least, we can start the possible launch dates at May, though the end of the month is quickly approaching.
+(One report from German site Caschys Blog, went a step further and said that the phone would launch on May 22 in Europe, though this ended up not being true.)

 Pixel 4A design: Maybe hole-punch camera, headphone jack